 a. if the floor is currently granted only to one particpant:

-i shall include the granted MCPTT user's MCPTT ID in the Granted Party's Identity field, if privacy is not requested;
+i. shall include the granted MCPTT user's MCPTT ID in the Granted Party's Identity field, if privacy is not requested;

-ii. may include the functional alias of the granted MCPTT user in the Functional Alias field, if privacy is not requested; and
+ii. may include the functional alias of the granted MCPTT user in the Functional Alias field, if privacy is not requested;